A new class of composite GBII regression models with varying threshold for modelling heavy-tailed data: Model specifications

 where $q$ is the quantile level and $I^{-1}_{m,n}(\cdot)$ denotes the inverse of the beta cumulative distribution function $I_{m,n}(\cdot)$ (or regularized incomplete beta function).
 The mode of the GBII occurs at

 and at zero otherwise.

-Also, the GBII density is regularly varying at infinity with index $-p\tau-1$ and regularly varying at the origin with index $-p\nu-1$, which implies that all three shape parameters control the tail behavior of the distribution.
-The $h$-th moments for the GBII exist only for $-p\nu<h<p\tau$ which are given by
+{With four parameters, the GBII distribution is very flexible to model skewed and heavy-tailed data.
+The parameter $p$ impacts the peakedness of the density, whereas $\mu$ is basically a scale parameter, and $\nu$ and $\tau$ control the shape and skewness \citep{mcdonald1995generalization} \footnote{ $\mu$ is scale parameter and $p,\nu,\tau$ are the shape parameters.}.} Moreover, the GBII density is regularly varying at infinity with index $-p\tau-1$ and regularly varying at the origin with index $-p\nu-1$, which implies that all three shape parameters control the tail behavior of the distribution.